 Our initial goal for the clinical development of EVX-01 is to obtain a marketing authorization in combination with PD-1/PD-L1 CPIs for the first-line treatment of a variety of metastatic cancers.
-Though the treatment paradigm for metastatic and unresectable melanoma, NSCLC and bladder cancer has been revolutionized over the last few years with the approval of PD-1/PD-L1 CPIs across treatment lines, only a minority of patients in these three indications have durable responses to PD-1/PD-L1 CPIs, with a majority of patients ultimately showing progressive disease.
-We believe that our therapeutic neoepitopes could change the treatment paradigm in combination with PD-1/PD-L1 CPIs across these three indications by expanding the patient population responding to PD-1/PD-L1 inhibitor treatment (CPI-resistant patients) and potentially increasing the antitumor effect in patients already responding to PD-1/PD-L1 inhibition treatment.
-We intend to evaluate our patient-specific immunotherapies as monotherapies in the future.
+Though the treatment paradigm for metastatic and unresectable melanoma has been revolutionized over the last few years with the approval of PD-1/PD-L1 CPIs across treatment lines, only a minority of patients have durable responses to PD-1/PD-L1 CPIs, with a majority of patients ultimately showing progressive disease.
+We believe that our therapeutic neoepitopes could change the treatment paradigm in combination with PD-1/PD-L1 CPIs by expanding the patient population responding to PD-1/PD-L1 inhibitor treatment (CPI-resistant patients) and potentially increasing the antitumor effect in patients already responding to PD-1/PD-L1 inhibition treatment.
+We intend to evaluate our patient-specific immunotherapies as monotherapies in the future

-Our second lead product candidate developed using our PIONEER platform, EVX-02, is a novel, DNAbased cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with resected melanoma.
-We initiated a Phase 1/2a trial in July 2020.
-The trial is a first-in-human, open label, safety and pharmacodynamic multicenter trial in resectable Stage III/IV melanoma patients.
+Our second lead product candidate developed using our PIONEER platform, EVX-02, is a novel, DNA-based cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with resected melanoma.
+We initiated a Phase 1/2a clinical trial in the third quarter of 2020.
+The trial is a first-in-human, open label, safety and pharmacodynamic multi-center trial in Stage III and IV resectable melanoma in the adjuvant setting.
 Each patient will, upon tumor resection, receive a unique EVX-02 immunotherapy designed based on their tumor genomic fingerprint in combination with PD-1 CPI.
-We believe EVX-02 will induce a de novo neoepitope-specific T-cell response with antitumor effect, which will be amplified by the combination with PD-1 CPI.
-As of the date of this prospectus ten patients have been recruited in the trial and three patients have completed treatment with EVX-02.
-We anticipate data from our Phase 1/2a trial in the first half of 2021.